- Who accepts GRE® Subject Tests?

 - All deadlines are receipt dates at ETS.

-- How do I correct errors on my ticket or change my score recipients?
+- How do I correct errors on my confirmation email or change my score recipients?

-- Fill out the correction stub attached to your ticket and mail it to ETS-GRE at the address printed on the ticket.
-You may also make your correction by email.
+- You may make your correction by contacting GRE Services.
 Your request must be received no later than the Friday before the test date for which you are registered.